When it Comes to Your Vision There Are No “Stupid Questions.”

 - Marked discharge or redness or swelling of your lids.

-A Washington Eye Physicians & Surgeons doctor is always available to answer your questions.
+A Washington Eye Physicians & Surgeons LASIK specialist is always available to answer your questions.
 Just call 301-657-5700 or, if it’s after hours, our answering service emergency number is 301-466-2625.
 Feel free to make a list of questions to ask the doctor at your post-op visits.
 The LASIK surgeons at Washington Eye Physicians & Surgeons – Drs.
-Adi, Martin and Macedo, thank you for trusting your precious vision and your only set of eyes to us.
+Adi and Martin – thank you for trusting your precious vision and your only set of eyes to us.

 I have really bad vision.
 Can I still have laser vision correction?

 The overwhelming majority of patients (well over 95% of patients) can now have laser vision correction to improve their distance vision.
 We can often provide clear vision for those patients whose prescriptions are too high even for custom LASIK with procedures such as Epi-LASIK, ICL or advanced lens implants.

 Are many people nervous about the LASIK procedure?